spectacular spectacular: paris travel blog

 When I arrive, I can see why Tia told me to go early.
 The line is already massively long, snaking around the entire courtyard in front of the palace.
 It's 8:45 am and the palace hasn't even opened yet.
 I pray that I'm waiting in the right line, because literally no one here speaks English and I'm sandwiched between two Russian(?) women and a group of Korean tourists.
 It's wild.
 There are so many people here, from all over the world.

 Once we are released into the palace, it's chaos.
 There are so many tour groups milling around, and many of them are Chinese tour groups, which I have an extreme distaste for.
 They don't really have a concept of personal space in China, nor do they really queue like other countries (it was only introduced to them in 2008, in preparation for the Beijing Olympics, so it's still a very new idea).
-I get jostled a lot, and I rush from room to room as quickly as possible trying to avoid the crush of oncoming tourists.
+I get jostled a lot, and I walk from room to room as quickly as possible trying to avoid the crush of oncoming tourists.

 But the palace itself really is spectacular.
 Supremely opulent, the kind of opulence that starts a revolution (too soon?), with ornate gold-inlaid fireplaces, all-marble walls, and chandeliers dripping in diamonds and crystals.